 I was introduced to asana (postures) practise of yoga in the late 1970s by my mother and, as a young girl aged 10, I remember the wonderful feelings I felt when practising them, in particular inversions.
 However, one of the things I love about yoga is that you can start at any age and the advantages are endless.
-It’s a lifestyle choice and one that can drastically improve your quality of life, both physically, mentally and spiritually, whether you start at 8 or 80.
+It’s a lifestyle choice and one that can drastically improve your quality of life, both physically and mentally whether you start at 8 or 80.

 Meditation and Mindfullness

-Yoga for me is very much a spiritual practise that uses the physical to go beyond the physical.
-But it is not religious and is not necessarily a spiritual practise for everyone.
-I tried meditation and mindfulness at various yoga retreats and silent retreats in my 20’s and 30’s but instead of achieving a peaceful or blissful state, I just became more frustrated.
+Yoga for me is very much a physical practise that uses the physical to go beyond the physical.
+I tried meditation and mindfulness at various retreats in my 20’s and 30’s but instead of achieving a peaceful or blissful state, I just became more frustrated.
 I was encouraged to try walking as a form of meditation and to continue practising yogic postures.
-I continued doing so alongside regular Yogic relaxation and meditation and I have noticed an enormous difference in my personality, for example, being more patient and tolerant of others not to mention the physical benefits.
+I find that after practising the physical aspect of yoga, preceded by the breath work and followed by the relaxation, just like a good run or other sport, im calmer both mentally and physically after class.
 Everyone is different, and open to things at various times and you can only find out what works for you by giving things a try.
 The more I practice yoga, the more I want to and if i do take a couple of days off its amazing how quickly i stiffen up, therefore i try to practise most days.
-Why don’t you see what yoga at Yoga 7 can do for you and book your first class today.
+Why don’t you see what yoga at Yoga 7 can do for you and book your first class today?

-Yoga 7 is proud to be independently rated as offering the best yoga classes in Worcester since 2014 by the ‘3 Best Rated’.
+Yoga 7 is proud to be independently rated annually as offering the best yoga classes in Worcester since 2014 by the ‘3 Best Rated’.